Diane-mg11/hello-world/README.md

 This line is to test the function of git fetch / git merge and git pull.

 add a second line to test git push brand to github.

+now I am going to add additional line to test the reset / push function.